charlesatm/apihealthcheck/README.md

 <h2 align="center">Health Endpoint Deployment</h2>

   <p align="center">
-    This Project deploys a simple health endpoint platform on the AWS using Terraform as the Infrastructure as code.
+    This Project deploys a simple health endpoint platform on AWS using Terraform as the Infrastructure as code.
     <br />